-The group is studying the synthesis, modification and characterization of nano-scale solids, where semiconductor nanowires, metasurfaces and thin film solar cells are in our focus.
+The group is studying the synthesis, modification and characterization of nano-scale solids, where semiconductor nanowires and metasurfaces are in our focus.
 A variety of different ion beam techniques are used for these proposes, especially in order to manipulate the properties of nano-scale solids or to analyse them.
-We also study the basic interaction mechanismn of enegetic ions with nanoparticles.
+We also study the basic interaction mechanism of energetic ions with nanoparticles.
 We work in national and international collaborations.
 Further details on our currently funded projects and research topics can be found below.
 We assign ongoing and always up-to-date BSc.- and MSc.-theses to all areas!

 funded by the Deutsche Forschungsgemeinschaft (DFG)

 Metasurfaces are artificially structured and optical thin layers that can be precisely constructed in order to manipulate the amplitude, polarization, or phase of light rays.
 Metasurfaces, therefore, enable flat optics and will revolutionize photonics, as conventional lithography and deposition techniques can be used to fabricate complex optical devices.
 The fabrication of metasurfaces using ion-beam techniques has tremendous potential for creating large area, dynamically controlled optical meta devices and is a critical step towards inherently planar optics.
 In our project, novel metasurfaces for a broad and tunable spectral range are prepared by selectively modifying the refractive indices of thin dielectric films by ion beam irradiation through masks.
 The relevant dielectric material systems used to create the metasurfaces - phase change materials, transparent conductive oxides, silicon - provide low optical loss and dynamic control of their optical properties through an external stimulus (temperature, light, voltage).
 Since ion beam irradiation allows inherently flat metasurfaces, three-dimensional hierarchical optical systems can also be built layer by layer: a long-term vision in optics.